Aryan: Ancient Iran

 The self-identifier was inherited in ethnic names such as the Parthian Ary (pl.
-Aryān), the Middle Persian Ēr (pl. Ēran), or the New Persian Irāni (pl.
-Irāniyān).
+Aryān), the Middle Persian Ēr (pl. Ēran), or the New Persian Īrāni (pl. Īrāniyān).
 The Scythian branch has Alān or Allān (from Aryāna; modern Allon), Rhoxolāni ('Bright Alans'), Alanorsoi ('White Alans'), and possibly the modern Ossetian Ir (adj.
 Iron), spelled Irä or Erä in the Digorian dialect.
 The Rabatak inscription, written in the Bactrian language in the 2nd century CE, likewise uses the term ariao for 'Iranian'.

 The name Arizantoi, listed by Greek historian Herodotus as one of the six tribes composing the Iranian Medes, is derived from the Old Iranian arya-zantu- ('having Aryan lineage').
 Herodotus also mentions that the Medes once called themselves Arioi, and Strabo locates the land of Arianē between Persia and India.
 Other occurrences include the Greek áreion (Damascius), Arianoi (Diodorus Siculus) and arian (pl. arianōn; Sasanian period), as well as the Armenian expression ari (Agathangelos), meaning 'Iranian'.

 Until the demise of the Parthian Empire (247 BCE–224 CE), the Iranian identity was essentially defined as cultural and religious.
 Following conflicts between Manichean universalism and Zoroastrian nationalism during the 3rd century CE, however, traditionalistic and nationalistic movements eventually took the upper hand during the Sasanian period, and the Iranian identity (ērīh) came to assume a definite political value.
 Among Iranians (ērān), one ethnic group in particular, the Persians, were placed at the centre of the Ērān-šahr ('Kingdom of the Iranians') ruled by the šāhān-šāh ērān ud anērān ('King of Kings of the Iranians and non-Iranians').

 Ethical and ethnic meanings may also intertwine, for instance in the use of anēr ('non-Iranian') as a synonymous of 'evil' in anērīh ī hrōmāyīkān ("the evil conduct of the Romans, i.e. Byzantines"), or in the association of ēr ('Iranian') with good birth (hutōhmaktom ēr martōm, 'the best-born Arya man') and the use of ērīh ('Iranianness') to mean 'nobility' against "labor and burdens from poverty" in the 10th-century Dēnkard.
 The Indian opposition between ārya- ('noble') and dāsá- ('stranger, slave, enemy') is however absent from the Iranian tradition.
 According to linguist Émile Benveniste, the root das- may have been used exclusively as a collective name by Iranian peoples: "If the word referred at first to Iranian society, the name by which this enemy people called themselves collectively took on a hostile connotation and became for the Aryas of India the term for an inferior and barbarous people."

 Old Persian names derived the stem arya- include Aryabignes (arya-bigna, 'Gift of the Aryans'), Ariarathes (Arya-wratha-, 'having Aryan joy'), Ariobarzanēs (Ārya-bṛzāna-, 'exalting the Aryans'), Ariaios (arya-ai-, probably used as a hypocorism of the precedent names), or Ariyāramna (whose meaning remains unclear).
 The English Alan and the French Alain (from Latin Alanus) may have been introduced by Alan settlers to Western Europe during the first millennium CE.